thebrewergame/website/README.md

 ### Additional URLs

 Both [matthewcbrewer.com](https://matthewcbrewer.com) and [matthewcmccaslin.com](https://matthewcmccaslin.com) redirect to thebrewergame.com.
 I bought both of these domains late at night, on a whim when my decision-making wasn't at its peak (also the story for thebrewergame.com, but that's beside the point!), so feel free to use them.
-At least they're a bit more personally professional than thebrewergame.com.
+At least they're a bit more professional than thebrewergame.com.

 ## Special thanks